-Many people know about the big name wireless service providers of Verizon, AT&T, T-Mobile, and Sprint.
+Many people know about the big name wireless service providers of Verizon, AT&T, and T-Mobile.
 This is for good reason – they advertise everywhere and they basically own the airwaves.

 Launched in 2012, Ting finds itself in the increasingly crowded segment of low-cost, no-frills alternatives.
 Ting was one of the first in the industry to popularize the pay-for-what-you-use structure.